MarcoKulueke/globagrim_project/README.md

 ![logo](https://github.com/MarcoKulueke/globagrim_project/blob/main/png/logo.png?raw=true)

-This model is based on the GLOBAGIM of the CLISAP (more information can be found via: https://www.clisap.de/research/b:-climate-manifestations-and-impacts/crg-dynamical-systems/models/globagim/)
+This model is inspired by GLOBAGIM of CLISAP (more information can be found via: https://www.clisap.de/research/b:-climate-manifestations-and-impacts/crg-dynamical-systems/models/globagim/)

 ## Installation
 Create a conda environment with